 Daniela Ushizima started at the Lab as a postdoc 13 years ago and is now a staff scientist working with machine learning and computer vision for scientific image analysis and autonomous experimentation reliant on pattern recognition.
-Ushizima is also the recipient of a Director’s Achievement Award and a [email protected] Lab Award.
+Ushizima is also the recipient of a Director’s Achievement Award and a Women@The Lab Award.
 What does she enjoy most about working at the Lab?
 The multidisciplinary research projects involving intelligent and diverse people both in terms of their nationality, gender, race, culture, and science backgrounds.

 As part of Latin American Heritage Month, Ushizima answers three questions for Elements:

 Can you tell us about your family heritage?
 What was your/their pathway to America?

 My parents live in Brazil where they were born.
 My father is of Japanese descent and my mother’s ascendents are from North Italy, so it was always okay to have pizza with sushi at home.
 They have visited the U.S. many times and have California as a second home.

 Is there any part of your culture you draw from to inform your work at the Lab?

 Resilience is one of the most important traits to succeed in Brazil, so I believe that it has helped me in not surrendering to failure as the scientist’s life, dealing with data from experimental sciences, can be spectacular but also very challenging.